nikclayton/powercoders.org/site/content/city/istanbul.md

       If you are a local in Istanbul and would like to support a participant in her/his professional integration as a jobcoach, please join us.
-Check the job description here

-      *

-      Apply on our website latest April 30th, 2019
+      * Apply on our website

       * Be matched with a participant on June 12, 2019